Support to the National Agenda for Sustainable Urban Development in Brazil

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

-Lead executing agency: Ministry of Regional Development (MDR)
+Lead executing agency: Ministry of Regional Development (MDR) and Ministry of the Environment (MMA)

 Overall term: 2017 to 2022